-The storming of the U.S. Capitol by Trump supporters should have come as no surprise to anyone — except, apparently, the police guarding the Capitol.
+The storming of the U.S. Capitol by Trump supporters should have come as no surprise to anyone — except, apparently, law enforcement leaders at multiple agencies, including Capitol Police

 To be fair, an investigation into the security breakdown has only just begun (and a Capitol Police officer became the fifth person to die from the violence).

 But anyone who claims to have been shocked by the spectacle of delusion and anger that the world witnessed on Jan.
 6 has clearly been blind to President Trump’s tweets or not listened to a word he’s said over last four years — let alone the last two months (or even the two hours preceding the deadly riots for that matter).

 The events of Jan.
 6 were the entirely predictable culmination of a presidency that has thrived on fury and falsehoods.

 Most responsible journalists understandably label the president’s daily stream of misleading claims as “falsehoods” lest they be accused of being biased (even though they invariably will be).
 But when a falsehood has been thoroughly debunked yet is still repeated dozens of times, let’s not mince words: It’s a lie.

 And let’s not mince words about what happened on Jan.
 6: A mob of domestic terrorists laid siege to America’s Capitol in an act of sedition inspired and incited by a president who’s furious — or possibly detached from reality — that he lost an election.

 For long-time critics of President Trump, the desecration of the U.S. Capitol must have been a bittersweet vindication of their warnings that words really do matter — especially when they come from the leader of the free world — and that this president’s words have for years stoked hate and division.